Beginning your job search and preparation for the same, you must have come across various suggestions about how to approach the preparations.

 Assumption 1: 70% of students drink tea

-Assumption 3: Each student that drinks tea consumes 2 cups a day
+Assumption 3: Each student who drinks tea consumes 2 cups a day

-Assumption 4: College remains open 6 days a week.
+Assumption 4: The college remains open 6 days a week.

 Assumption 5: 25 working days in a month